shuaibTechy/Foodmania-Recipe-Blog/README.md

 # Foodmania-Recipe-Blog
-A one stop food blog  for food lovers
+A one stop food blog for people who seek to explore difference recipes